LeeHowes/CPP/paper_framework_sources/p2079_system_execution_context.md

 However, the paper lacks a standard execution context and scheduler.
 It has been broadly accepted that we need some sort of standard scheduler.

+As part of [@P3109], `system_context` was voted as a must-have for the initial release of senders/receivers.
+It provides a convenient and scalable way of spawning concurrent work for the users of senders/receivers.

 As noted in [@P2079R1], an earlier revision of this paper, the `static_thread_pool` included in later revisions of [@P0443] had many shortcomings.
 This was removed from [@P2300] based on that and other input.

+One of the biggest problems with local thread pools is that they lead to CPU oversubscription.
+This introduces a performance problem for complex systems that are composed from many independent parts.

 This revision updates [@P2079R1] to match the structure of [@P2300].
 It aims to provide a simple, flexible, standard execution context that should be used as the basis for examples but should also scale for practical use cases.
 It is a minimal design, with few constraints, and as such should be efficient to implement on top of something like a static thread pool, but also on top of system thread pools where fixing the number of threads diverges from efficient implementation goals.

-Unlike in earlier verisons of this paper, we do not provide support for waiting on groups of tasks, delegating that to the separate `async_scope` design in [@P2519], because that is not functionality specific to a system context.
+Unlike in earlier versions of this paper, we do not provide support for waiting on groups of tasks, delegating that to the separate `async_scope` design in [@P3149], because that is not functionality specific to a system context.
 Lifetime management in general should be considered delegated to `async_scope`.

 The system context is of undefined size, supporting explicitly *parallel forward progress*.